 Arrested Teen Burglar Sought Internet Passwords

-Teens and their internet use, right?
+Teenagers and their internet use, right?
 Texting, games, Snapchat, Spotify.
-All that uses a lot of data and teens always seem to need more.
-One teen in the heart of Silicon Valley wanted more data so badly that he was reportedly willing to steal it.
+All that uses a lot of data, and teens always seem to need more.
+One Silicon Valley teen wanted more data so badly that he was willing to steal it.

 Police arrested a 17-year-old in Palo Alto for allegedly trespassing at two homes and demanding internet passwords from the startled residents.

-The teen, whose identity has not been released, faces charges for a number of crimes he is accused of committing in his quest for a new wi-fi connection, according to USAToday.
+The teen, whose identity has not been released, faces multiple charges for crimes he committed in his quest for a Wi-Fi connection, according to USA Today.

 Suspect Told Residents He’d Run Out of Data

 The first incident occurred sometime between late Saturday night and early Sunday morning.
-The arrested teen is suspected of standing outside of a Palo Alto home and demanding the residents’ give him their internet password.
+The arrested teen allegedly stood outside a Palo Alto home and demanded the residents give him their internet password.

-When they refused, he is said to have left on a bicycle.
-As he rode away, he explained to the residents that he wanted to use their internet because he’d run out of data.
+When they refused, he left on a bicycle.
+As he rode away, he explained that he wanted to use their internet because he’d run out of data.
 A surveillance video shows that the suspect stole the bicycle before he asked the residents for their Wi-Fi password.
 The residents did not realize he had stolen their bicycle until they noticed it missing the following morning.

 Second Couple Also Refused to Yield Their Password

-A little while later, shortly after midnight on Sunday, the suspect entered the bedroom of a nearby home and woke up sleeping occupants.
+Shortly after midnight on Sunday, the suspect entered the bedroom of a nearby home and woke up the occupants.
 He also asked this couple for their internet password.
 The male resident, a man in his 60s, became angry according to an account in the San Francisco Chronicle.

 He got out of bed and shoved the teen out of the bedroom.
-He then “pushed him down the hallway and out the front door of the house before calling police,” the police statement reported in the media states.
+He then “pushed him down the hallway and out the front door of the house before calling police,” the police statement reports.

-Police investigating the incident conclude that the suspect entered the home through an open window after first cutting a hole in the window screen.
+Police concluded that the suspect entered the home through an open window after cutting a hole in the window screen.

-No one was hurt but it might have been otherwise.
-If the home had been equipped with Deep Sentinel’s powerful AI-enhanced home security cameras, our 24-hour security staff would have questioned the teen through a speaker camera.
+No one was hurt, but it might have been otherwise.
+If the home had been equipped with Deep Sentinel’s powerful AI-enhanced home security cameras, 24-hour security staff would have questioned the teen through two-way audio.
 He probably would have fled without entering the home.

 Suspect Held at Juvenile Hall

 Police caught the suspect about a block away from the second home.
-They arrested him without incident.
-No injuries were reported.
+They arrested him without incident or injury.

-The Wi-Fi password seeker is charged with residential burglary, prowling and providing false information to an officer (police say he tried to give them a fake identity).
-He is being held in the Santa Clara County Juvenile Hall.
+The Wi-Fi password seeker faces charges of residential burglary, prowling, and providing false information to an officer (police say he tried to give them a fake identity).

 “I survived the first four decades of my life without any data at all,” quipped one of many commenters to a media article about the incident.